Curious4Tech/Aws2Azure-Migration-guide-discovery-Assessment/Discovery&Assessment/README.md

 - Follow the powershell prompt and I read cearfully to make the right choices.

-- After successfully installation copy the url provided and  paste it on the web browser and then continue the procedure
+- After successfully installation copy the  provided url at the end, paste it on your web browser and then continue the procedure.